What is alcohol use disorder?

 - 492 from suicides

-Drinking alcohol can cause young people to have accidents and get hurt.
-In 2011 alone, about 188,000 people under age 21 visited an emergency room for injuries related to drinking alcohol.
+Drinking alcohol can cause kids to have accidents and get hurt.
+In 2011 alone, about 188,000 people under age 21 visited an emergency room for alcohol-related injuries.

-Alcohol poisoning occurs when there is so much alcohol in a person’s bloodstream that areas of the brain controlling basic life-support systems—such as breathing, heart rate, and temperature control—begin to shut down.
+An alcohol overdose occurs when there is so much alcohol in the bloodstream that areas of the brain controlling basic life-support functions—such as breathing, heart rate, and temperature control—begin to shut down.
 Alcohol overdose can lead to permanent brain damage or death.
 According to the Centers for Disease Control and Prevention, 85 people in the U.S. ages 15–24 died from alcohol overdose in 2018.1

 - Slow heart rate

 - Clammy skin